Developer-Autodesk/viewer-javascript-tutorial/README.md

 <a name="WhatDoYouNeed"></a>
 ## What do you need for your project?

 The Autodesk Viewer and Model Derivative API web service consists of two APIs.
-The first API ([Model Derivative API](https://developer.autodesk.com/en/docs/model-derivative/v2/overview/))  It is a REST API which enables users to represent and share their designs in different formats, as well as to extract valuable metadata.
+The first API ([Model Derivative API](https://developer.autodesk.com/en/docs/model-derivative/v2/overview/)) is a REST API which enables users to represent and share their designs in different formats, as well as extract valuable metadata.
 The Second API ([Viewer](https://developer.autodesk.com/en/docs/viewer/v2/overview/)) – is a WebGL-based, JavaScript library for 3D and 2D model rendering.
 3D and 2D model data may come from a wide array of applications, such as AutoCAD, Fusion 360, Revit, and many more.

 Depending on your needs, you may prefer to write a server or a desktop application to consume the REST API.
 Your choice will be mainly based on how many files you need to translate, and the frequency: